noamzuck/d-base/README.md

 | `description`   | string  | _Optional._ "description"                          |

 ### get
-Gets a database or a row or a specific cell in the database.
+The function gets a database or a specific row or cell in the database.

 | Parameter  | Type          | Example     |
 |------------|---------------|-------------|